 - A) Fixed Remuneration Base Pay.
 This takes into account role and experience, comparison to the local external market and benchmark data.
-It reflects the need to attract and retain the required calibre of Executive Director by offering a fair and competitive reward. - B) Variable Remuneration Annual Bonus.
+It reflects the need to attract and retain the required calibre of Executive Director by offering a fair and competitive reward. - b) Variable Remuneration Annual Bonus.
 The discretionary performance-related bonus scheme has a direct link to the success of the Society, motivating delivery of core business metrics in line with the Society values.
 It is linked to both individual performance and the achievement of Society corporate targets, namely customer experience, profitability, mortgage book growth, risk management and employee engagement.
 The bonus metrics are reviewed by the Remuneration Committee annually to ensure the measures are appropriate.
 The bonus payment is not pensionable, and the scheme is designed to deliver an on-target bonus of 15% of basic salary with a maximum award of 30% of basic salary for leading performance which achieves stretch targets.
 Payments may be reduced or withdrawn if the Board considers there is an item or event of material importance or relevance to have a significant influence on the regulatory status, financial performance, or financial statements of the Society.
-In addition, a 'profit hurdle' has been set that should be exceeded before any element of the bonus is payable.
 The Society does not operate a long-term incentive scheme.
-The 2023 discretionary performance-related bonus scheme paid 25% to Richard Doe.
-Mark Williams did not receive a payment as he was only appointed Finance Director at the end of November 2023. - C) Retirement Benefits Pension.
+The 2024 discretionary performance-related bonus scheme paid 18.75% to Tracie Pearce and 18.75% to Mark Williams. - c) Retirement Benefits Pension.
 The pension is in line with the Society's business strategy, objectives, values and long-term interests.
 The Executive Directors have defined contribution pension plans, to which the Society and employee both contribute.
-The pension contribution to Executive Directors aligns with that of the workforce and is set at 10% of basic salary.
-Richard Doe opted not to take the employer pension benefit in 2023. - D) Employee Benefits.
-The Executive Directors are entitled to a car allowance, private medical insurance ('self' and partner/family), group income protection and life assurance. - E) Contractual Terms.
-The Executive Directors are employed under a service contract terminable by the Society or by the individual on six months' notice.
+The pension contribution to Executive Directors aligns with that of the workforce and is set at 10% of basic salary. - d) Employee Benefits.
+The Executive Directors are entitled to a car allowance, private medical insurance ('self' and partner/family), group income protection and life assurance. - e) Contractual Terms The Executive Directors are employed under a service contract terminable by the Society or by the individual on six months' notice.